 Flu, measles, venereal diseases and tuberculosis also ravaged communities.

-Tasmania's Black War (1824-31) is argued to be one of the biggest frontier conflicts in Australia's history.
+Tasmania's Black War (1824-31) is argued as the biggest frontier conflicts in Australia's history.

-Around 1,000 lives were lost, along with the loss of culture and history, according to historian Nicholas Clements.
+According to historian, Nicholas Clements, approximately 1,000 lives were lost, along with the loss of culture and history.
 He adds the toll resulting from the clash "between the most culturally and technologically dissimilar humans to have ever come into contact" may be higher.

 Between 15 to 30 Indigenous people were killed by a detachment led by Governor James Stirling in 1834 in what is known as the Pinjarra Massacre, which occurred at Pinjarra, in the southern Peel region of Western Australia.

 The massacre apparently happened after Edward Barron and soldier Hugh Nesbitt along with Binjareb tribesmen went to find a horse that Barron wanted to buy from another settler, Thomas Peel.